hubbleai/carbon-connect-js/README.md

 - **Parameters**: The `generateOauthurl()` method accepts an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
   - `integrationName` (string): Name of the third-party service you want to integrate.
   - `chunkSize` (number, optional): Defines the chunk size.
 Defaults to 1500.
   - `chunkOverlap` (number, optional): Defines the chunk overlap.
 Defaults to 20.